PHOTOGRAPHY EXPEDITIONS IN SEARCH OF ANYTHING BUT THE FAMILIAR SHOTS

 What does that make?
 A very exclusive summer excursion following in the tracks of the mammal that is the symbol of North America (and be careful, they aren’t like the bears you see in cartoons).

-A PHOTOGRAPHIC EXPEDITION TO TAKE YOU UP CLOSE TO POLAR BEARS WITH MARIO CYR
+PHOTOGRAPHIC EXPEDITION TO TAKE YOU UP CLOSE TO POLAR BEARS

 Diving with polar bears (and no, that isn’t a typo, you did read it right) with one of the greatest specialists in the world of underwater photography is truly the experience of a lifetime, nothing more, nothing less.